 When resolving divorce-related matters, alternative dispute resolution is often more effective than litigation.
 Mediation has been uniquely beneficial in light of Covid-19 court modifications.
 Maricopa County Family Court judges only mandate the process for cases involving children, but they recommend it for all family court issues.

-While we wait for the Family Court to resume its normal operations, mediation remains the most viable forum for moving your case forward.
+While we wait for the Family Court to resume its normal operations, divorce mediation remains the most viable forum for moving your case forward.
 The original Covid-19 Pandemic modification order recommended that mediations proceed “telephonically.”
 Attorneys and clients have since found that the Zoom platform is a successful alternative.

 What is Zoom?